Skanless

 Skanless is the debut studio album by American rapper Hi-C, from Compton, California.
 It was released on December 10, 1991, via Skanless Records and Hollywood Records; Hollywood decided not to use its logos on the album's packaging.
 The album peaked at number 152 on the Billboard 200, number 53 on the Top R&B Albums chart, and number 3 on the Heatseekers Albums chart.
 It spawned three singles: "I'm Not Your Puppet", "Leave My Curl Alone" and "Sitting in the Park", which peaked at number 21 on the Hot Rap Songs.

+Critical reception

+Matt Jost of RapReviews critiqued that listeners should not take the album too serious for its "indecent lyrical behaviour", highlighting "2 Drunk ta Fuck" for having the "occasional message" and a "healthy dose of self-mockery", "Jack Move" and "Punk Shit" for delivering the "more familiar, grittier side of the CPT", and "Leave My Curl Alone" and "Sittin' in the Park" for showcasing Hi-C's comedic talents with "an engaging, enthusiastic performance".
+Jost concluded that: "You'd have to be extremely stubborn not to realize that "Skanless" is primarily about having fun.
+It may bounce back and forth between adult entertainment and teenage folly, between goofy and tongue-in-cheek, but that's part of its charm.
+It's part of hip-hop's charm."